The Place to be – Folkestone Harbour arm

 Discover what’s on at the Harbour Arm

-The Arm is open for promenading 7 days a week, from dawn until dusk.
+The Arm is open for promenading 7 days a week, from 8.30am to 5.30pm.
 Taking a stroll you will also find many places to eat and drink.
 Pete from Bathtub and Gun offers a wonderful cocktail workshops.
 You could go for something more sparkly at the Lighthouse Champagne Bar, situated right at the end of the Arm, with stunning views to France and back over the town.
 The halloumi fries from Big Greek Bus always hit the spot.

 Folkestone’s Harbour Arm is known for its food vendors; you can find fantastic vegan food in the East Yard at Dr Legumes; feast on the deliciously freshly baked bread and beer from Docker Brewery and Bakehouse (as featured on ITV’s James Martin’s Great British Adventure.)

 Look out for some new tastes to try and some fantastic events for the whole community.

 Discover more about Folkestone: